nonnb/nonnb.github.io/SmartGit/Latest/DevelopmentProcesses/Feature-Flow.md

 ## Integrate

-Once you have completed work on the new feature in your Working Tree, use Integrate to
+Once you have completed work on the new feature in your Working Tree, use **Integrate** (on the top ribbon, or from **Branch \| Integrate {trunk} ** to prepare your feature to be merged into the remote trunk branch.
-- Fetch the latest commits from the remote trunk from which you started the feature
-- Check for conflicts between the remote and your local repository

 Click the **Integrate** button on the `Local Files` perspective
+- If you have unstaged changes, SmartGit will show the `Local Files` subwindow and allow you to stage and commit your changes.
+- SmartGit will fetch the remote trunk from which you started the feature
+- If the trunk branch from which your local feature has diverged since the feature was started, SmartGit will rebase your feature commits onto the local trunk branch

+## Finish

+Use Finish to complete your feature, which will push your local feature commits onto the remote trunk from which you started the feature.
+By default, SmartGit will attempt to fast forward your feature commits onto the remote branch, however, you do have the option to create a merge commit instead, and provide a commit message for the merge commit.

+If your process requires a Pull Request prior to merging into the remote trunk branch, then **TODO**